 As a regulated financial institution that is subject to the capital requirements of its regulator, OSFI, the Bank must continually monitor and assess its capital adequacy under both expected and stressed conditions.
 An adequate capital reserve provides the Bank with a buffer for reasonably foreseeable losses, ensures that the Bank may absorb such losses, and maintains the stability of the business.
 Capital adequacy can be affected by changes in the Bank's financial performance, its business plans, or regulatory requirements.
-The economic impact of COVID-19 has the potential to negatively affect the Bank's capital reserve, although as of March 31, 2021 this had not yet occurred.
-OSFI's guidelines on adjusted capital treatment related to COVID-19 are discussed later in this section.
+The economic impact of COVID-19 has the potential to negatively affect the Bank's capital reserve, although as of September 30, 2021, this has not occurred.
+OSFI's guidelines on adjusted capital treatment related to COVID-19 are discussed in this section.

-The Bank has a Board-approved Capital Management Policy ("CMP") that is aligned with the Bank's risk appetite and strategic plan.
-The CMP governs the quantity and quality of capital held, and ensures that it meets regulatory capital requirements, with an overall objective of ensuring that the Bank appropriately balances its capital allocation between retention of a prudent margin above regulatory capital adequacy minimums, and maintenance of sufficient freely available capital to achieve business goals and objectives.
-Management defines capital as the Bank's equity and retained earnings.
+The Bank has a Board-approved Capital Management Policy ("CMP") that is aligned with the Bank's ERM, risk appetite and strategic plan.
+The CMP governs the quantity and quality of capital held and ensures that it meets regulatory capital requirements.
+Its overall objective is to ensure that the Bank appropriately balances its capital allocation between retention of a prudent margin above regulatory capital adequacy minimums, and maintenance of sufficient freely available capital to achieve business goals and objectives.
 The CMP is reviewed at least annually and more often if required by events or changing circumstances.

-Capital adequacy risk is the risk that the Bank holds insufficient capital to meet regulatory requirements and any other requirements necessary to manage the organization as a going concern, including during periods of severe but plausible stress, such as COVID-19.
+Capital adequacy risk is the risk that the Bank holds insufficient capital to meet regulatory requirements and any other requirements necessary to manage the organization as a going concern, including during periods of severe but plausible stress (such as COVID-19).
 The Bank manages its capital risk through both the CMP and the utilization of an Internal Capital Adequacy Assessment Process ("ICAAP") in accordance with OSFI Guideline E-19.
 The Bank's risk identification and assessment process for capital adequacy risk includes:

-- Escalation of current and emerging risks to the Asset and Liability Committee ("ALCO") and the ERM Committee of the Board, and review of actual results against plan at least monthly, - Use of stress testing and scenario analysis to assess the potential impact of severe but plausible stress, - Integration of business, financial and capital planning processes to assess adequacy of the capital to meet business and financial plans, - Consideration of capital implications for new business initiatives.
+- Escalation of current and emerging risks to the Asset and Liability Committee ("ALCO") and the ERM Committee of the Board, and review of actual results against plan and revised forecasts at least monthly, - Use of stress testing and scenario analysis to assess the potential impact of severe but plausible stress, - Integration of business, financial and capital planning processes to assess adequacy of the capital to meet business and financial plans, - · Consideration of capital implications for new business initiatives, and - Capital contingency planning.

-Following its October 18, 2019 acquisition of SCGI, RFA increased the Bank's capital by \$50 million.
+Following its October 18, 2019, acquisition of SCGI, RFA increased the Bank's capital by \$50 million.
 In addition, RFA has committed to cause its investors (the "Investors") to provide an additional \$25 million in readily available stand-by capital to the Bank.
-Subject to the Investors' discretion and the achievement of certain performance targets, it is RFA's intention that the Investors will inject up to an additional \$100 million of further equity capital into the Bank over the next five years to support balance sheet growth.
-RFA has also committed to provide the Bank with access of up to \$5 billion of additional mortgage funding.
+Subject to the Investors' discretion and the achievement of certain performance targets, it is RFA's view that the Investors may be interested in injecting further equity capital into the Bank over the next five years to support balance sheet growth.
 To date, there have been no capital injections following the initial \$50 million referred to above.